Xbloro/xbloro.github.io/_posts/2020-11-21-DIY-WriteBlocker.md

 ewfacquire /dev/sdx
 ```

+It will ask you lot of question like the investigator name, case name, etc., etc., because it's a forensic purpose tool.

  If u planed to use it full time i recommend to use Kali.

 Tadaa, hope it helps.